TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/gpio_led_blink.md

 [TOC]

 # Introduction
+\if SOC_AM65X
+This example configures a GPIO pin connected to an LED on the IDK in output mode.
+\else
 This example configures a GPIO pin connected to an LED on the EVM in output mode.
+\endif
 The application toggles the LED on/off for 10 seconds and exits.
 \cond SOC_AM62X
 We have not any LED connected direct from MCU connection for testing gpio pins on the board, So we are using MCU_HEADER pins for gpio pins for glowing LED.